rcsoccersim/manual/source/coach.rst

 For details on these capabilities see Section 7.3.

 The online coach is intended to observe the game and provide advice and information to the players.
-Therefore, it's capabilities are somewhat limited:
+Therefore, its capabilities are somewhat limited:

 * It can communicate with the players.
 * It can get noise-free information about the movable objects.